What is Scuba?

 5) A further fee of $20 is charged to cover the postage or delivery of materials;

-6) For customers who sign-up within less than 7 days prior to their scheduled course date, a further fee of $75 will be incurred to cover the instructor teaching fees;
+6) For customers who sign-up within 7 days of a scheduled course date no refund will be available.

 7) Any refund is subject to the state of the materials provided to the customer: